JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 "Jesus trusted God much as the child trusts a parent.
 He had a profound confidence in the universe--just such a trust as the child has in its parental environment.
 Jesus' wholehearted faith in the fundamental goodness of the universe very much resembled the child's trust in the security of its earthly surroundings.
 He depended on the heavenly Father as a child leans upon its earthly parent, and his fervent faith never for one moment doubted the certainty of the heavenly Father's overcare.
 He was not disturbed seriously by fears, doubts, and skepticism.
 Unbelief did not inhibit the free and original expression of his life.
 He combined the stalwart and intelligent courage of a full-grown man with the sincere and trusting optimism of a believing child.
 His faith grew to such heights of trust that it was devoid of fear or despair.

-"The faith of Jesus attained the purity of a child's trust.
+“The faith of Jesus attained the purity of a child's trust.
 His faith was so absolute and undoubting that it responded to the charm of the contact of fellow beings and to the wonders of the universe.
 His sense of dependence on the divine was so complete and so confident that it yielded the joy and the assurance of absolute personal security.
 There was no hesitating pretense in his religious experience.
 In this giant intellect of the full-grown man the faith of the child reigned supreme in all matters relating to the religious consciousness.
 It is not strange that he once said, 'Except you become as a little child, you shall not enter the kingdom.'
-Notwithstanding that Jesus' faith was childlike, it was in no sense childish."
+Notwithstanding that Jesus' faith was childlike, it was in no sense childish.”
 (2089)

 # Did Jesus really need to be crucified?
 Summary